Comparison

 • Regulatory evidence: Live in production across regulated finance.
 At SteadyPay, an FCA-authorised lender, the agent runs 33,000 outbound voice calls a month.
 At Zego, a UK motor insurer, CSAT rose to 77% from 61%.
 At a consumer neobank, resolution rose by more than 70%.
 An independent agency penetration-tested the live agent and it passed, and customer security teams have tried to prompt-inject it in production without success.
 Every action, data point and guardrail check is logged to a full audit trail.

-• Certifications: SOC 2 Type 2 certified and GDPR compliant, with a signed DPA and zero-data-retention agreements with every core model provider.
+• Certifications: SOC 2 Type II certified and GDPR compliant, with a signed DPA and zero-data-retention agreements with every core model provider.
 Telephony providers retain no audio, only call metadata.

 • Ideal for: Banks, neobanks, lenders and insurers running customer operations where compliance is non-negotiable, especially teams that want one platform across frontline and back-office rather than a separate tool per use case.